-Abatement applications MUST be filed no later than thirty (30) days from the mailing of the Fiscal Year 3rd quarter actual bill.
+Abatement applications MUST be filed no later than February 1st.
 Applications for abatement may be obtained at the Assessors Office and are available ONLY after the third quarter bill has been issued.
 Applications should NOT be included with any payment of taxes and must be addressed to:

 Taxpayers who mail their applications are strongly urged to allow sufficient time for the application to reach the Assessors Office before the filing deadline.

 The Assessors Office does accept signed facsimile applications at 413-787-7721.

 Applications sent via mail must be postmarked by the United States Postal Service no later than the deadline date.

 No abatement can be granted unless the application is filed on time.

 What are the requirements for an abatement of real property taxes?

 A taxpayer may contest his or her tax liability on specific grounds: